Lung Transplant Surgery

 When a Donor Lung Is Available

 When you have a donor lung match, you’ll receive a call from your transplant coordinator.
 Come to University Health immediately and report to the transplant unit.
 Bring your prepacked bag, medications and health insurance information.
 Please do not eat or drink after we call you.
+Your nursing team will walk you through the entire process – from getting the call to arriving at the hospital.

 Transplant Surgery Preparation